+Much of East Knoxville is Bike Friendly with lanes marked on Magnolia.
+Many UT teachers use their bikes to get to campus or visit downtown or Old "Blight is slowly receding as neighborhood residents restore more houses, but we recognize Plan.
+With these efforts we New Hope Christian www.newhopecorryton.com grades for 2014-15.

-New Hope Christian School
+School

-Much of East Knoxville is Bike Friendly with lanes

-"Blight is slowly receding as

-neighborhood residents restore

-more houses, but we recognize

-www.newhopecorryton.com

 688-5330

 You are cordially invited to join us for Open House and Kindergarten Round-Up on Thursday, April 17, 2014 from 6:00 to 8:00pm.

-You may tour the school, meet with teachers and

-view the curriculum.
-The PTF is hosting an Art Auction featuring exhibits by NHCS students.
+Auction featuring exhibits by NHCS students.

-We will also be conducting registration for all grades for 2014-15.